Generalised global supersolutions with mass control for systems with taxis: Abstract

 \section{Abstract}

-The existence of generalised global supersolutions with a control upon the total mass is established for a wide family of parabolic-parabolic chemotaxis systems and general integrable initial data in any space dimension.
+The existence of generalised global supersolutions with a control upon the total muss is established for a wide family of parabolic-parabolic chemotaxis systems and general integrable initial data in any space dimension.
 It is verified that as long as a supersolution of this sort remains smooth, it coincides with the classical solution.
 At the same time, the proposed construction provides solvability beyond a blow-up time.
-The considered class of systems includes the basic form of the Keller-Segel model as well as the case of a chemorepellent. \\\\ {\bf Keywords}: chemotaxis; generalised supersolution; global existence; measure-valued solutions. \\ MSC 2010: 35B45, 92C17, 35D30, 35D99, 35K55.
+The considered class of systems includes the basic form of the Keller-Segel model as well as the case of a chemorepellent.